sheamusorman/ML-Page-Evictor/README.md

 Executes the full sequence of page references

 main:
-The main() function provides a simple CLI interface for running the simulator...
+The main() function provides a simple CLI interface for running the simulator, and...

 1. Parses command-line arguments (--frames, --policy, --trace, --verbose)
 2. Loads the requested page trace